-- (a) Regardless of the status of the contracted organisation, the contracting operator is responsible for ensuring that all contracted activities are subject to hazard identification and risk management as required by BOP.ADD.030(a)(3), and to compliance monitoring as required by BOP.ADD.030(a)(6). - (b) When the contracted organisation is itself declared or certified to carry out the contracted activities, the operator's compliance monitoring at least checks that the declaration effectively covers the contracted activities.
+- (a) Regardless of the status of the contracted organisation, the contracting operator is responsible for ensuring that all contracted activities are subject to hazard identification and risk management as required by BOP.ADD.030(a)(6).

+BOP.ADD.030(a)(6). - (b) When the contracted organisation is itself declared or certified to carry out the contracted activities, the operator's compliance monitoring at least checks that the declaration effectively covers the contracted activities.